 Our course, “Learn How to Value and SUCCESSFULLY Sell Businesses“, teaches you how to accurately value and successfully sell businesses.

 For the next decade of so the business was operated as the two owners tried to avoid each other but they apparently came to an understanding because in 2020, we were contacted by ex-husband who announced, via email, that he “was selling the business and if (we) knew of anyone that might be a buyer to let (him) know”.
 He was handling the sale himself.
 The price?
 An eye-popping $1.85 million.
 Absent the discovery over the previous 10 years of 80 million barrels of crude oil under the building, this was fantasy.

-About 18 months later, having been woefully unsuccessful in finding a buyer, the owner exhibiting a level of cluelessness that suggested he uses a cabinet market to fix his teeth, enlisted the help of a residential real estate agent.
+About 18 months later, having been woefully unsuccessful in finding a buyer, the owner exhibiting a level of cluelessness that suggested he uses a cabinet marker to fix his teeth, enlisted the help of a residential real estate agent.
 BAM!
-Into the MLS – where no one in the history of the world has ever gone to find a business for sale – it went at the bargain price of $1.8 million.
+Into the MLS it went – where no one in the history of the world has ever gone to find a business for sale – at the bargain price of $1.8 million.